microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/Update-MgDeviceAppMgt.md

     - `[MinimumRequiredSdkVersion <String>]`: Versions less than the specified version will block the managed app from accessing company data. (iOS Only)
     - `[MinimumWarningPatchVersion <String>]`: Define the oldest recommended Android security patch level a user can have for secure access to the app.
 (Android only)
     - `[ScreenCaptureBlocked <Boolean?>]`: Indicates whether screen capture is blocked.
 (Android only)
-  - `[IosManagedAppProtections <IMicrosoftGraphIosManagedAppProtection1[]>]`: iOS managed app policies.
+  - `[IosManagedAppProtections <IMicrosoftGraphIosManagedAppProtection[]>]`: iOS managed app policies.
-    - `[Assignments <IMicrosoftGraphTargetedManagedAppPolicyAssignment1[]>]`: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
+    - `[Assignments <IMicrosoftGraphTargetedManagedAppPolicyAssignment[]>]`: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
     - `[IsAssigned <Boolean?>]`: Indicates if the policy is deployed to any inclusion groups or not.
     - `[AllowedDataStorageLocations <ManagedAppDataStorageLocation[]>]`: Data storage locations where a user may store managed data.
     - `[AllowedInboundDataTransferSources <ManagedAppDataTransferLevel?>]`: Data can be transferred from/to these classes of apps